samirosman/squircleart.github.io/_posts/2017-02-18-the-essense-of-animation-nodes-vector-based-drivers.md

 We didn't do much in this tutorial, but we got a sense of what it is like to do noding and we learned the effects of some math operations on relations:

-- Multiplication increase the rate of the relation.
+- Multiplication increases the rate of the relation.
-- Addition offset the relation.
+- Addition offsets the relation.
-- Modulo repeat the relation.
+- Modulo repeats the relation.